UPDATED: August 20, 2019

 Removing political signs not located on your property will likely be considered as trespassing, theft, or property damage (all of which are illegal), and may result in a misdemeanor charge against the individual(s) who remove them.
-If you feel political signs should not be posted in a specific public venue, it is best to contact local authorities and leave the decision (and sign removal) to them.
+If you think political signs should not be posted in a specific public venue, it is best to contact local authorities and leave the decision (and sign removal) to them.

-What Should my Sign Say?
+What Should my Campaign Sign Say?

 When used strategically, yard signs can considerably impact a political campaign.
-Randomly posting signs is an ineffective way to secure votes.
-To get the most out of every sign, focus them in areas where your candidate has a legitimate chance of securing a win and post them on private property where they are most likely to be noticed by actual voters (rather than those who are not your constituents).
+Randomly posting election signs is an ineffective way to secure votes.
+To get the most out of every campaign sign, focus them in areas where your candidate has a legitimate chance of securing a win and post them on private property where they are most likely to be noticed by actual voters (rather than those who are not your constituents).